CarrotRub/Fitgirl-Repack-Launcher/README.md

 To install and run the application locally, follow these steps:

+    1. Run cmd.
+(To be able to run games, the cmd has to be in admin.)
-    1. Clone this repository to your local machine.
+    2. Clone this repository to your local machine.
-    2. Navigate to the project directory.
+    3. Navigate to the project directory.
-    3. Run `npm install` to install the necessary dependencies.
+    4. Run `npm install` to install the necessary dependencies.
-    4. Run `npm start` to start the application.
+    5. Run `npm start` to start the application.

 ### Example
 To install you have to get Node JS on your computer.